stabilaprotocol/java-stabila/Stabila protobuf protocol document.md

        `owner`: autuority to execute all contracts.

-       `witness`: used by SR for generating blocks.
+       `executive`: used by SR for generating blocks.

        `actives`: custom a combination of contracts permission sets.